-- Continuing in the tradition and spirit of David Peat’s ideas and ideals
+- Continue in the tradition and spirit of David Peat’s ideas and ideals

-- Focusing on the philosophy and work of David Bohm, the ideas of C.G.
+- Focus on the philosophy and work of David Bohm, the ideas of C.G.
 Jung, the contribution of Indigenous knowledge, and the Gentle Action approach of David Peat

-- Organizing and hosting residential conferences, courses, workshops and seminars
+- Organize and host residential conferences, courses, workshops and seminars

-- Hosting regular webinars that investigate topics in depth
+- Host regular webinars that investigate topics in depth

-- Hosting monthly ‘Community Calls’ open to everyone
+- Host monthly ‘Community Calls’ open to everyone

-- Providing a creative environment for artists, writers, dancers, musicians, environmentalists, scientists, philosophers, psychologists and other thinkers to work together to explore new ideas and/or to work independently on their own projects within the supportive environment of the Pari community.
+- Through our residential program provide a creative environment for artists, writers, dancers, musicians, environmentalists, scientists, philosophers, psychologists and other thinkers to work together to explore new ideas and/or to work independently on their own projects within the supportive environment of the Pari community

-- Networking, exchanging information and promoting debate and dialogue via Sutra
+- Network, exchange information, and promote debate and dialogue via Sutra

-- Publishing a quarterly journal Pari Perspectives to give scholars and members of our community an opportunity share their work and to air their views. forum for the ideas and ideals to which the Center is dedicated, and is a valuable addition to the extensive library he built on the Pari Center website.
+- Publish Pari Perspectives a triannual journal to give scholars and members of our community an opportunity share their work and to air their views serving as a forum for the ideas and ideals to which the Center is dedicated

-- Expanding our online library of occasional papers and research reports
+- Expand our online library of occasional papers and research reports